QubesOS/qubes-doc/developer/general/continuous-integration.md

   can be useful if CI incorrectly uses a stale branch instead of testing the PR as if it were merged into `master`.

+- `PipelineRefresh`: Like `PipelineRetry`, except it only fetches the job status from GitLab.
+It doesn't schedule a new build.

 - `TestDeploy`: Deploys a test website, which is a live version of the Qubes website as if this PR had been merged.
 This can be useful for previewing a PR on a live public website. **Note:** You must wait for the site to finish